zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/get-started-livelabs/get-started-livelabs.md

-# Get started with Freetier Setup
+# Get started with Free Tier Setup

 ## Introduction
-This lab walks you through the steps to provision an Oracle Autonomous Database, and sign into Oracle Machine Learning user interface.
+This lab walks you through the steps set up your free tier environment that includes provisioning an Oracle Autonomous Database, and signing into Oracle Machine Learning user interface.

 Estimated Lab Time: 15 minutes